rinfo/rdl/manage/README.txt

 Setting Up the Integration Environment
 ========================================================================

 The integration environment is supposed to be run as a virtual server on your local computer.
 It can host all rinfo applications.
 In the instructions below it is assumed that local commands are run while standing in the directory rinfo-trunk/manage

    * Setup a virtual server using a debian based linux distribution
    * Ensure that sudo is available (run: apt-get install sudo if not)
    * Ensure that sshd is available (run: sudo apt-get install openssh-server if not)
-   * Ensure that you can ssh to the server password less
+   * Ensure that you can ssh to the server preferably password less
-   * Ensure that there is a package repository setup for sun-java6-jdk
+   * Ensure that there is a package repository setup that contains sun-java6-jdk

       * For Debian:
          http://www.debian.org/doc/manuals/debian-java-faq/ch7.html ::